litexlang/litex-official-documents/Tutorial/Set_Theory.md

 ## A Little Bit of History

+(Skip this section if you are not interested in history)

 In 1931, a young Austrian logician named Kurt Gödel delivered a stunning blow to the mathematical world.
 He discovered what would become known as the incompleteness theorems, revealing a profound truth: in any mathematical system complex enough to define natural numbers, there will always be statements that can neither be proven true nor falsified.
 The mathematical universe, it turned out, had boundaries—and those boundaries were fundamentally ambiguous.

 This revelation forced mathematicians to confront an uncomfortable reality: the choice of axioms was not a matter of finding the "correct" ones, but rather a matter of choosing which mathematical truths one wanted to explore.
 Different mathematicians could—and did—choose different axiomatic systems, each opening doors to some truths while closing others.
 There was no inherent right or wrong in these choices; they were neither good nor bad by nature, but rather different paths through the mathematical landscape.